Types of Healthcare Surveys: What You Need To Know

 According to the Hospital Compare program from The Centers for Medicare & Medicaid Services (CMS), hospital ratings are one way to help consumers make informed decisions about where to seek care.

-To achieve a higher ranking on these scales, hospitals need to create patient surveys and other surveys to collect data on specific areas of improvement.
+To achieve a higher ranking on these scales, hospitals need to create patient surveys and other healthcare surveys which collect data on specific areas of improvement.

-And conducting a healthcare survey is much easier when you have the right tools.
-One is Checkbox, software providing online surveys that look elegant on any device.
+Conducting a healthcare survey is much easier when you have the right healthcare survey tool.
+At Checkbox, our healthcare survey software helps you to create online surveys that look elegant on any device.
 What's more, Checkbox allows you to create custom links and QR codes that you can use to seamlessly share surveys via email, SMS, or social media campaigns.
 Integration options and real-time reports ensure you are always on top of the essential data.
-Sounds interesting?
-Don't just take our word for it; sign up for a free trial.
+If that sounds interesting to you, don't just take our word for it; sign up for a free trial.

-In this article, we will explain various healthcare surveys available so you can make an informed decision about which is right for your business.
+In this article, we’ll be running through the various types of healthcare surveys available so you can make an informed decision about which is right for your business.
+We’ll also be providing health survey examples and sample questions to inspire your own healthcare surveys.

-But first, let's make it clear what a healthcare survey is.
+But first, let's explore what we mean by a healthcare survey.

 What is a healthcare survey?

-Healthcare professionals, government agencies, human services, and private organizations can conduct healthcare surveys on a national, state, or local level.
+Healthcare professionals, government agencies, human services, and private organizations can conduct healthcare surveys at national, state, or local levels.

 Types of healthcare surveys